inexcii/loopme-android-sdk/README.md

 mVideoAd.destroy();
 ```

-* Native video ad notifications:
+* `LoopMeBanner` notifications:

 Implement `LoopMeBanner.Listener` in order to receive notifications during the loading/displaying ad processes, that you can use to trigger subsequent in-app events:
- * `-onLoopMeBannerLoadSuccess`: triggered when native video has been loaded the ad content
+ * `-onLoopMeBannerLoadSuccess`: triggered when banner has been loaded
- * `-onLoopMeBannerLoadFail`: triggered when native video failed to load the ad content
+ * `-onLoopMeBannerLoadFail`: triggered when banner failed to load the ad content
- * `-onLoopMeBannerShow`: triggered when native video ad appeared on the screen
+ * `-onLoopMeBannerShow`: triggered when banner appeared on the screen
- * `-onLoopMeBannerHide`: triggered when native video ad disappeared from the screen
+ * `-onLoopMeBannerHide`: triggered when banner disappeared from the screen
- * `-onLoopMeBannerVideoDidReachEnd`: triggered when native video video ad has been completely watched
+ * `-onLoopMeBannerVideoDidReachEnd`: triggered when video in banner has been completely watched
- * `-onLoopMeBannerClicked`: triggered when native video ad was clicked
+ * `-onLoopMeBannerClicked`: triggered when banner was clicked
- * `-onLoopMeBannerExpired`: triggered when native video ad is expired, it is recommended to re-load
+ * `-onLoopMeBannerExpired`: triggered when banner is expired, it is recommended to re-load
  * `-onLoopMeBannerLeaveApp`: triggered if SDK initiated app switching.
 E.g after click on ad user is redirected to market (or any other native app)

 ## Sample projects ##